abhinav-bohra/PPM-Data-Quality/README.md

 ### Class Imbalance

+NOTE: Run all of the following commands from IBM-Data-Quality folder

 Step 1: Basic Set-up
-Set models and datasets in 'default' (line 59: prediction_evaluation.py) Set the same models and datasets in 'CI' mode as well.(line 51: prediction_evaluation.py) List of supported models and datasets - [link]list (Please use the exact names)
+Set models and datasets in 'default' (line 58: prediction_evaluation.py) Set the same models and datasets in 'CI' mode as well.(line 51: prediction_evaluation.py) List of supported models and datasets - [link]list (Please use the exact names)